bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/01-File-System/README.md

 * Create a `index.js` file.

 * The app should accept a command line argument and use it to create a text file and write to it.
+If there are no errors, it should print "Done!" in the console.

-* Also include a method that will read the newly created text file.
+* Also include a method that will read the newly created text file and print its contents in the console.

 ## Hint(s)